clj-r2dbc.impl.execute.stream

 immediately using cursor-row and cursor-cache within the same reduce step.

-fetch loop, emitting an immutable value safe for retention.
-Use
+result-row-pub's BiFunction, emitting an immutable value safe for retention.

 Args: